iainhouston/bradford-abbas.uk/README.md

     drush @self updb
     ```

+    Note that - at this time - neither of the above commands work properly.

     But ...

   2. **Workarounds:** Right now drush 9 (9.0.0-rc2) doesn't properly rsync to the correct destination (`drush rsync  @balive:%files @self:%files`) and `drush sql-dump  @balive` produces extraneous text in the SQL dump.

-    - Since `drush rsync` is not working as it used to, I am using:
+    *  Since `drush rsync` is not working as it used to, I am doing

         ```
         rsync -avz wpbapc:/var/www/drupal/web/sites/default/files/ \
         ./web/sites/default/files/ \
         --exclude=js --exclude=php --exclude=css
         ```

-      Note that - at this time - neither of the above commands work properly.

-    - Edit the output of `drush sql-dump  @balive > tmp.sql` to remove extraneous text string.
+    *  Edit the output of `drush sql-dump  @balive > tmp.sql` to remove extraneous text string.

   3. **Drush Launcher:** I had unexplained errors with `drush/drush:8.1.15` so switched to `drush/drush:~9.0`.
   This means that I also required `ansible` to install  the [Drush Launcher](https://github.com/drush-ops/drush-launcher).
 The only real effect on provisioning `vagrant` and `prod` is in the default (minimal) `config.yml` we now have:

     ```
     drush_launcher_version: "0.5.0"
     drush_phar_url: https://github.com/drush-ops/drush-launcher/releases/download/{{ drush_launcher_version }}/drush.phar
     ```

   It's pretty much as simple as that.
 OK, well, we also needed to convert our alias files into `.yml`.
 The conversion command didn't work properly.
 For example, the ssh options were  not as described [on the drush github repo](https://github.com/drush-ops/drush/blob/master/examples/example.site.yml).

 Provisioning
 ========